 K. Windiate speaks to the election lawsuit.
 The current status is that the judge squashed subpoena to bring in equipment and documents.
 Torch Lake Township audited with the State auditors and verified our totals twice.

 A. Martel apologies for making Rita Service so angry.
 Doesn’t like to see this but there are explanations for all her comments.
 In regards to the airport.
 Zoning came into effect in 1983 and zoned Commercial.
 Land Use studies completed as required every 5 years.
 Commercial property was meant to be in the Township and the Village.
 The hangers are located on Commercial land.
 The rest of property is residential.
-Property off of Nickel Rd (west edge) is also Commercial.
+Property off of NICHOLS Rd (west edge) is also Commercial.
 Small area is agricultural.
 Proposed event is not a fly in as everything is being brought in.
 To his recollection, the event as described for proposed event has never been approved by him.
 This event is not a fly in.
 We do allow for outdoor events under commercial.
 Must apply for Special Use Permit which he defined.

 S. Schultz states she is pleased to see how many people are in attendance.
 Wanted to touch on Jim King’s comments as well as others, regarding the Township reaching out to the DNR.
 It is in numbers; everyone needs to reach out to DNR.
 They respond to public.
 Regarding Rita Services comments about A. Martel there were a lot of gasps from the public and a breach of confidentiality was violated.
 While she knows it wasn’t intentional, she feels he was wrong.
 Finally, wishes to extend her sympathies to Dick Williams’ family.
 He passed away this past week and worked tirelessly with the job that he did and was proficient in his work.
 He will be greatly missed.